nmbrodnax/gender_proj/README.md

 #### Saving the Output

-The [gender.R](gender.R) script produces two files: 'gender_output.csv' and 'unmatched_names.csv'.
+The [gender.R](gender.R) script produces two files: *gender_output.csv* and *unmatched_names.csv*.

-The file 'gender_output.csv' includes all the fields from 'output.csv' as well as the following:
+The file *gender_output.csv* includes all the fields from *output.csv* as well as the following:

  - `birth_min`: calculated fy - 100
  - `birth_max`: calculated fy - 17
  - `gender`: predicted using the gender package

-The file 'unmatched_names.csv' file includes a list of first names that were categorized as 'NA' or 'either' rather than 'male' or 'female'.
+The file *unmatched_names.csv* file includes a list of first names that were categorized as 'NA' or 'either' rather than 'male' or 'female'.
 The file includes the following fields:

  - `first_name`: unique name from 'gender_output.csv'
  - `ssa`: gender predicted by the 'ssa' method